 We provide treatment for emergency dental needs (ie: for relief of pain) – if you are not currently experiencing pain or discomfort, you may still be suitable for our clinic, but note that we give priority to people with emergency needs.

 Do you live outside of Saskatoon?

-DIRECT Dental is not limited to people who live in Saskatoon – however, please note that we operate on a first-come, first-served basis, with no guarantee that we will be able to see every person that comes to the clinic on a particular day.
+DIRECT Dental is not limited to people who live in Saskatoon – however, please note that we operate on a priority-of-need basis, with no guarantee that we will be able to see every person that comes to the clinic on a particular day.
 There may be long wait times.
 We do not take appointments at this time, so please factor this into your travel plans.

 Has a previous dentist advised you that you may need to see a specialist for the treatment that you would like to receive at DIRECT, or have you been told that your dental needs are very complex?

 If so, your dental needs are likely too complex for a student clinic setting.